MrIdrisAbdulrahman/certified-aws-devops-professional/04-monitoring-and-logging/cloudwatch.md

 - Load Balancer access logs: can be sent directly to S3
 - CloudTrail Logs: can be sent either to S3 or CloudWatch Logs
 - VPC Flow Logs: can be sent either to S3 or CloudWatch Logs
-- Route53 Access Logs: can be only sent to CloudWatch Logs (can be exported with a subscription)
+- Route53 Access Logs: **can be only sent to CloudWatch Logs (can be exported with a subscription)**
 - S3 Access Logs: can be sent directly to S3
 - CloudFront Access Logs: can be sent directly to S3

 ## CloudWatch Alarms

 - Alarms are used to trigger notifications for any metric
-- Alarms can go to Auto Scaling, EC2 actions, SNS notifications
+- Alarms can go to Auto-Scaling, EC2 actions, SNS notifications
-- Different ways of computing alarms: sampling, percentage max, min, etc.
+- Different ways of computing alarms: sampling, percentage max and min, etc.
 - Alarm states:
     - `OK`
     - `INSUFFICIENT_DATA`
     - `ALARM`
 - Period:
     - Length of time in seconds to evaluate the metric
-    - High resolution custom metrics: we can choose between 10, 30 second or multiples of 60 secods
+    - High resolution custom metrics: we can choose between 10, 30 seconds or multiples of 60 seconds
 - Targets:
     - Actions on EC2 instances: Stop, terminate, reboot or recover EC2 instances
-    - Trigger auto scaling actions
+    - Trigger auto-scaling actions
     - Send notifications to SNS
-- Alarms can be created based in CloudWatch Logs metrics filter
+- Alarms can be created based on CloudWatch Logs metrics filter
 - CloudWatch does not test or validate the actions that are assigned
 - In order to test an alarm, we can use the following command: